gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 * The [Design With Operational Amplifiers And Analog Integrated Circuits by Sergio Franco, Fourth Edition](https://www.mheducation.com/highered/product/design-operational-amplifiers-analog-integrated-circuits-franco/M9780078028168.html) is a great book to purchase if you are interesting in further reading and getting right into the weeds of analogue filter design!
 * [Op Amps For Everyone by Ron Mancini (SLOD006B)](https://web.mit.edu/6.101/www/reference/op_amps_everyone.pdf) has some detailed sections on op-amp filter circuits.
 * [SLOA024B: Analysis of the Sallen-Key Architecture - Application Report, by Texas Instruments](https://www.ti.com/lit/an/sloa024b/sloa024b.pdf) can be used for further reading on the Sallen-Key and VCVS amplifiers (<a href="sloa024b-analysis-of-the-sallen-key-architecture-application-report-texas-instruments.pdf" download>cached local copy</a>).
-* Texas Instruments [Filter Designer](https://www.ti.com/design-resources/design-tools-simulation/filter-designer.html) is a free online tool to design
+* Texas Instruments [Filter Designer](https://www.ti.com/design-resources/design-tools-simulation/filter-designer.html) is a free online tool to design filters.
+* The Analog Devices [Filter Wizard](https://tools.analog.com/en/filterwizard/) is an alternative to the Texas Instruments version.

 ## References